kestra-io/docs/docs/README.md

 ## Principles
-- **Simple**: Kestra workflow are defined as yaml, no code here, just a simple declarative syntax allowing even [complex](developer-guide/flowable) workflow.
+- **Simple**: Kestra workflows are defined as yaml, no code here, just a simple declarative syntax allowing even [complex](developer-guide/flowable) workflows.
-- **Extensible**: All the foundation of Kestra is built upon plugins, found [one](../plugins) or build your [own](plugin-developer-guide) to fit your business needs.
+- **Extensible**: The entire foundation of Kestra is built upon plugins, find an existing [one](../plugins) or build your [own](plugin-developer-guide) to fit your business needs.
-- **Real time**: Kestra is built by thinking in real time, just create a flow, run it & see all the logs in realtime
+- **Real time**: Kestra is built by thinking in real time.
+Simply create a flow, run it and see all the logs in realtime.
-- **Scalable**: Kestra has started to enjoy infinitely scale, build with top technologies like Kafka & Elasticsearch, scale to millions of executions without the pain.
+- **Scalable**: Kestra users enjoy its almost infinite scalability.
+It is built with top technologies like Kafka & Elasticsearch, and can scale to millions of executions without any difficulty.
-- **Cloud Native**: Build with cloud in mind, with top cloud native technology and [deploy everywhere](administrator-guide/deployment) in cloud or on premise.
+- **Cloud Native**: Built with the cloud in mind, Kestra uses top cloud native technology and allows you to [deploy everywhere](administrator-guide/deployment), whether in cloud or on-premise.
-- **Open source**: Kestra is built with Apache 2 license, [contribute](https://github.com/kestra-io/kestra) on core or plugins as you can.
+- **Open source**: Kestra is built with the Apache 2 license, [contribute](https://github.com/kestra-io/kestra) on our core or plugins as you can.

 ## Usages
 Kestra can be used as:
-- **Data orchestrator**: handle complex workflow.
-Moving large dataset, transform it and load it (ETL or ELT).
+- **Data orchestrator**: Handle complex workflows, and move large datasets, extracting, transforming and loading them in the manner of your choice (ETL or ELT).
-- **Distributed crontab**: schedule work on multiples workers and monitor all these process.
+- **Distributed crontab**: Schedule work on multiple workloads and monitor each and every process.
-- **Events Driven workflow**: react to external events like api call to get things done instantly.
+- **Events Driven workflow**: React to external events such as api calls to get things done instantly.
 - ...

-Now [Getting started](getting-started) and happy flows !
+Now [get started](getting-started) and keep it flowing!